Weeknight Beef Bibimbap

 While beef is cooking, heat a nonstick pan or skillet (for the eggs) over medium heat.
 Add third part of cooking oil.
 When oil is hot, crack eggs into oil and fry to your liking.

-Serve rice with vegetables, beef, and eggs.
+Serve cauliflower rice with vegetables, beef, and eggs.
 Top with green parts of green onions.
-Serve with extra gochujang.
+Serve with extra hot sauce.
 Enjoy!